MDL definitions

 3 Flooded Volume

-• 3D Spaces that model soft space that is in use.
+• 3D Space objects that model space that is in use.
 These never participate in containment hierarchies.
-Model objects that model these 3D Spaces do participate in normal collision control and generate soft collisions.
+Model objects that model these 3D spaces participate in normal collision control and generate soft collisions.

 Type of 3D Space Description